flaskbb/flaskbb/docs/installation.rst

 version 2 and it will set your project directory to ``/path/to/flaskbb``.
 This comes handy when typing ``workon flaskbb`` as it will change your current directory automatically to ``/path/to/flaskbb``.
-To deactivate it you just have to type ``deactivate`` and if you want to work on it again, just type ``workon flaskbb``.
+To deactivate it, you just have to type ``deactivate`` and if you want to work on it again, just type ``workon flaskbb``.

 It is also possible to use ``virtualenv`` without the ``virtualenvwrapper``.